 A modeling makeup kit is an important tool for EVERY model.

-Both male and female models need a well stocked modeling makeup kit to insure that they alway look their best in front of the camera.
+Both male and female models need a well-stocked modeling makeup kit to ensure that they always look their best in front of the camera.

 It doesn’t matter if you are modeling for fun or if you are modeling professionally through modeling agencies, it is not uncommon that you will be expected to do your own hair and makeup.

 Tip: Even if you have been told that a makeup artist will be at your shoot, take your modeling makeup kit just in case the makeup artist is a last minute cancellation.
 Your ability to do your own hair and makeup could save the day and your shoot.

 - Toner (Astringent for the oily skin and freshener for the normal to dry)